Statewide deer harvest remained stable in 2019

 Hunters using centerfire rifles took most of the deer (155,617), as South Carolina has long and liberal firearms seasons.
 Archery equipment (11,391 deer) and shotguns (17,956 deer) also contributed significantly to the overall deer harvest, whereas muzzleloaders, crossbows, and handguns combined (8,109 deer) produced less than 5% of the total statewide harvest.

 Other survey statistics indicate that approximately 126,283 South Carolina residents and 14,833 non-residents deer hunted in the state in 2019.
-Deer hunters reported an overall success rate of 69 percent.
+Deer hunters reported an overall success rate of 69%.

 Overall hunting effort was estimated at just over 2 million days.
 The number of days devoted to deer hunting in South Carolina is very significant.
 It points not only to the availability and popularity of deer as a game species but also to the obvious economic benefits of this essential natural resource.